Chart Color Schemes

 Werrington Downs faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-Private health cover is more prevalent than average at approximately 53% of the total population (~1,717 people), compared to 59.9% across Greater Sydney.
-The most common medical conditions in the area were asthma and arthritis, impacting 8.8 and 7.6% of residents respectively, while 68.1% declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The rate of private health cover is approximately 53% of the total population (~1,701 people), leading that of the average SA2 area but lower than Greater Sydney's 59.9%.
+Asthma and arthritis are the most common medical conditions, affecting 8.8 and 7.6% of residents respectively.
+However, 68.1% of residents declare themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
 Working-age residents show above average prevalence of chronic health conditions.
-The area has 15.5% of residents aged 65 and over (500 people).
+The area has 15.5% of residents aged 65 and over (495 people).
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health